Email Copywriting: Write Email Copy That Converts In Minutes

 However, unlike advertising copy, social media copy, and… Well, all other types of copy, email copy has some core characteristics:

-- It needs to be highly persuasive in as little words as possible, which means no fluff content!
+- It needs to be highly persuasive in as few words as possible, which means no fluff content!

 - You need to create a clear connection between your subject line, copy, and CTA.

 - Excellent copy should be able to turn reading the email into an interactive experience – i.e., make the reader click on a link or your CTA or spend some time on the email itself and share its content around.